 In addition the variable u is sometimes expressed as an amplitude $\phi$ , in our implementation we always use u.

-Finally note that our functions all take the elliptic modulus as the first argument - this is for alignment with the Elliptic Integrals.
+Finally note that our functions all take the elliptic modulus k as the first argument - this is for alignment with the Elliptic Integrals (but is different from other implementations, for example Mathworks).